- Education and Science

 Cytotoxic T cells, sometimes called killer T cells, destroy tumour cells and cells infected by viruses.
 They are also called CD8+ (CD8 positive) cells because they have the CD8 protein on their surface membrane.
 This protein acts as a receptor.
 Cytotoxic T cells are part of the adaptive or acquired division of the immune system and attack specific antigens.

 Helper T cells don’t kill cells directly but stimulate other types of immune system cells to attack.
 Helper T cells are also known as CD4+ cells since they have the CD4 protein or receptor on their cell membrane.

-Regulatory T cells (also called suppressor T cells) suppress the activity of the immune system once a pathogen (an organism that causes disease) has been destroyed, which helps to reduce the possibility that the immune system will attack the body’s own tissues.
+Regulatory T cells (also called suppressor T cells) suppress the activity of the immune system once a pathogen (an organism that causes disease) has been destroyed.
+This helps to reduce the possibility that the immune system will attack the body’s own tissues.

 Memory T Cells aren't well understood, but they somehow "remember" a strategy used to destroy an invader.
 They quickly spring into action and use this strategy again if the invader enters the body in the future.